 This Easy Rustic Olive Bread recipe uses salty kalamata olives to add a depth of flavor to this rustic bread recipe!

-Looking at olive bread recipes?
-Here is a great one that you will enjoy sharing with others!
-I adore this kalamata olive bread recipe and can’t wait to bake a fresh loaf for our friends and family on Easter.
+- It is great to share!
+I adore this Kalamata olive bread recipe and can’t wait to bake a fresh loaf for our friends and family on Easter.

 How to Make Olive Bread